ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_android/guide.en-sg.md

 ## Objective

 You can configure MX Plan email addresses on email clients, if they are compatible.
 By doing so, you can use your email address through your preferred device.
-In this guide, we will detail the process of configuring an MXplan email address in the Gmail application on Android devices.
+In this guide, we will detail the process of configuring an MX Plan email address in the Gmail application on Android devices.

 **Find out how to configure an MX Plan email address on Android, via the Gmail app.**